Vaxia/vaxia/README.txt

 INTRODUCTION
 ------------
-Vaxia has limped along for ages on old softwarre with critical security flaws and non-standard file structures.
-It has becomd difficult to maintain, and extremely difficult to modify.
+Vaxia has operated for ages on old software with critical security flaws and non-standard file structures.
+It has become difficult to maintain, and extremely difficult to modify.
 Thankfully, we have other options.

 Drupal was selected as the basis for this as it came with many critical features